 If organizations can’t quickly and accurately see what’s going on across their public cloud environment at all times, they run the risk of not knowing when they’re being attacked or compromised.
 Continuous traffic visibility inside the cloud, and the ability to “insert” security control points, is the key.
 These are critical steps toward improving security, especially when dealing with the dynamic, elastic nature of modern cloud computing environments.

-What does the future hold as more organizations move to the public cloud?
+What does the future hold as more organizations move to the cloud?

-For organizations with strong confidence and proven applications already riding on public clouds, adopting a cloud-first strategy for all IT decision making will become the norm.
+For organizations with strong confidence and proven applications already in the cloud, adopting a cloud-first strategy for all IT decision making will become the norm.
 Cloud first is simply a tech philosophy designed to maximize AWS and Microsoft Azure as a core business strategy.
 Cloud offers organizations the ability to keep servers up no matter what, so critical business operations aren’t using up valuable resources for maintenance, updates, upgrades and infrastructure expansion demands.
 As cloud migration becomes the norm, organizations will demand simplicity and high-performance that matches their experience in traditional data centers.
-This means moving security to the cloud, which means tapping a solution that provides the right level of access, visibility and control of critical packet streams.
+This means moving security to the cloud and having the means to decrypt packet traffic when and where needed.

-Nubeva is a cybersecurity SaaS software developer for enterprises with public cloud assets, listed in the TSX Venture Exchange ("TSXV) in Canada under the ticker symbol "NBVA".
+Nubeva is listed in the TSX Venture Exchange ("TSXV) in Canada under the ticker symbol "NBVA".